realworldocaml/book/book/platform/README.md

 <!-- CR yminsky: Why do name and public_name both exist?
 I guess name
  is the name of the wrapped library, and public_name is the ocamlfind level name?
 If it has dashes and dots in it, I guess it can't be an actual module name.

-Anyway, I remain a bit confused.  -->
+ I think it's wrong to say that (name) is project-internal, since it's very much externally visible: it's the name that will show up within OCaml when you use the library.  -->

 The `(name)` field defines the project-internal name for the compiled library, and the `(public_name)` field is what it will be called when